testit-tms/adapters-js/testit-adapter-cypress/README.md

 ```

 #### Run with filter
+It is necessary to use test filtering in cypress.
+This example uses the "@cypress/grep" plugin.
 To create filter by autotests you can use the Test IT CLI (use adapterMode 1 for run with filter):

 ```